Features

 March 13, 2009

-For high-end IT and telecom applications, the conventional approach to power conversion involves an AC/DC silver box followed by 12V-to-1.x V synchronous buck converter.
-This approach has inherent limitations in terms of system efficiency, due to a combination of distribution bus losses and fundamental restrictions in topology performance as processor voltages reach sub-volt levels.
 Recent advances in power train technology can better meet such power conversion demands by, for example, eliminating step-down stages and enabling direct 48V to-load conversion.
 Higher (48V or 50/380V) bus voltages reduce distribution losses, but usually mean the addition of an extra stage or stages to get down to the processor voltages, which may lower conversion efficiencies.
-The approach of Factorized Power Architecture (FPA) improve high power system efficiency.
-Full story on p 29.
+The approach of Factorized Power Architecture (FPA) improve high power system